 What better way to have a backyard adventure than to grow a garden?

 ASSIGNMENT: Your adventure, should you choose to accept it, is to grow a simple garden.
 Growing basil in a pot is an easy way to get started.
+This post is more about inspiration than it is about how to garden.
+You can find lots of instructions on how to garden online or at the library.
+Better yet, find a neighbor that gardens and ask for help.
 Below you will see Scott’s latest improvements.
-It took him years to work up to this level, but it wasn’t work — it was fun!
+It took him years to work up to this level, but it was NOT work — it was fun!

 A garden not only saves money, but it’s also more healthy and better for the environment.
 Some interesting factoids: